ImamaSarwar/Philox/README.md

 - Designed application interfaces and layouts using pure JavaFX
 - Contributed to front-end development and visual consistency
 - Coordinated team workflow and design direction
-- Helped overcome technical limitations of JavaFX through iterative design

-## Problem Statement
-In Pakistan, volunteering opportunities are often scattered across informal networks, making it difficult for citizens—especially youth—to find verified and suitable opportunities.
-Philox addresses this gap by providing a centralized, credible, and structured platform that strengthens civic engagement and promotes national social development.

 ## Getting Started